Youth Smoking, Vaping &

 Reflect on these youth nicotine use facts:

-- 82% of adults who ever smoked a cigarette had their first cigarette by their 18th birthday.
-More than half became regular smokers by that time.
+- Nearly 9 of 10 adults who ever smoked a cigarette had their first cigarette by their 18th birthday.

-- Each day, 3,200 American youngsters smoke their first cigarette and 2,100 become daily smokers.
-Of these children and teens, roughly 1 in 3 will die prematurely from a smoking-related disease.
+- Each day in the United States, about 2,000 youth under 18 years of age smoke their first cigarette, and more than 300 youth under 18 become daily cigarette smokers.
+Among adolescent daily smokers, roughly 1 in 3 will die prematurely from a smoking-related disease.

 - Although only 5% of daily smokers surveyed in high school said they would definitely be smoking five years later, close to 75% were actually smoking 7 to 9 years later.